Contents

 d.legend.

-images using the save display to file
+Then Save .png images using the save display to file button.

 r.colors -e map=elevation_2017 color=viridis